13 Tips to Make Conversation Interesting

 Avoid Dominating the Conversation

-It's really cool to be interested in what other people like to do and what they're into.
-When you show that you care about their hobbies and passions, it helps you connect with them better and have more meaningful conversations.
-One way to show you're curious is by asking questions.
-Ask them about the things they enjoy doing, like hobbies or activities.
-Ask questions that make them want to share more and tell you all about it.
-This not only shows you're interested, but it also gives them a chance to talk about what they love.
-When they answer your questions, listen carefully and show that you're excited to hear what they have to say.
-Ask more questions and show that you appreciate what they're telling you.
-This makes them feel good and makes the conversation more fun.
-Don't be afraid to share your own curiosity too.
-Ask for recommendations or more details about what they're talking about.
-This shows that you're interested in learning more and makes the conversation more interactive.
-Remember, being curious is a great way to connect with others and understand them better.
-It shows that you care about their interests and experiences.
-So, keep being curious and see how your conversations become more interesting and enjoyable.
+It's very sick to be interested in the things people like to do and they're into.
+When you get interested in what a person is interested in or what they are passionate about, it helps a lot in relating to them and making better conversations at an important level.
+One way to show you are curious is by asking them questions—for example, about the things they like to do, like hobbies or activities.
+Ask questions that would make them want to tell you more and elaborate.
+This will ensure that they know of your interest and, at the same time, an avenue to discuss what they feel passionate about.
+As they answer your questions, show them that you are truly interested in attending to what they say with enthusiasm, waiting to see how it unfolds.
+Ask them more questions to show appreciation for what they are sharing.
+It makes them feel good, and somehow, the conversation becomes much more engaging.
+Do not be afraid to share your curiosity as well.
+Ask for recommendations or more details about what they are talking about.
+This indicates that you are interested in learning more and makes the conversation interactive.
+Remember, being curious is one way to connect with others and understand them better.
+It shows interest in their interests and experiences, so keep being curious and watch your conversations become more interesting and enjoyable.

 Find Common Ground